akshell/docs/ref/core/db.rst

 .. currentmodule:: None

-:class:`RelVar` and :class:`Selection` classes provide a convenient access to the database management.
-You should prefer this interface over :mod:`db` module whenever possible because it's more expressive.
+The :class:`RelVar` and :class:`Selection` classes provide a convenient access to the database management.
+You should prefer this interface over the :mod:`db` module whenever possible because it's more expressive.

 .. data:: rv